binsane123/fdupes-java/README.md

 java -jar fdupes-1.2.0-all.jar ~/pictures
 ```

-Find duplicated files in a two directories with custom options:
+Find duplicated files in a two directories plus one single file with custom options:

 ```
 java -Xmx1g                       \